SlideWave/mysql-table-swapcopy/README.md

 Atomically copies table data between two databases

-Handles foreign key constraints, but the operation of removing/readding is not atomic, unlike the data swap.
+Handles foreign key constraints, but the operation of removing/readding constraints is not atomic, unlike the data swap.

 Requires: mysqldump and mysql cli tools